Masterminds (quiz bowl): Length

-Games consist of two eight-minute timed halves.
-If a tossup question or set of bonuses is in progress at the end of a half, that round of questioning will be allowed to finished, if attempts at stalling are witness by the adjudicator the game may be nullified and the stalling team disqualified.
-Starting in 2020, games have consisted of two halves with eight questions each, and no set timer.
-If there is a tie by the end of the 16 questions, more will be read until one team gains or loses points.
+Starting in the 2023-24 season, games consist of either two seven-minute timed halves or two eight-question halves; this is decided on a league by league basis.
+If a tossup question or set of bonuses is in progress at the end of a timed half, that round of questioning will be allowed to finished, and if attempts at stalling are witnessed by the adjudicator the game may be nullified and the stalling team disqualified.
+Starting in 2020, games consisted of two halves with eight questions each, and no set timer.
+If there was a tie at the end of the 16 questions, more would be read until one team gains or loses points.
+In 2023, MasterMinds gave individual leagues the choice between timed and set-question games, decided by consensus from constituent teams.

 Toss-Up Questions

 Toss-Up questions are worth 10 points.
 They are asked, and any one person from either team can buzz in and give the answer.
 If they get the question correct, they earn 10 points for their team which then has the opportunity to answer a set of bonus questions.
 If a player interrupts the question and supplies an incorrect answer, that player's team may not answer the question again.
 The opposing team may wait until the question finishes to answer.
-There is a certain point in each tossup question, typically just before an import clue, called the "power mark".
+There is a certain point in each tossup question, typically just before an important clue, called the "power mark".
 If a player rings in on a toss-up before the "power mark" and answers correctly, they earn 15 points instead of 10.
 If, however, a player answers incorrectly before the question is over, their team is deducted 5 points.
 Players may not confer with their teammates during toss-up questions by verbal or nonverbal means.
 After ringing in to answer a question, players must wait for the adjudicator to verbally recognize them by saying their name and school.
 If a player does not wait to be recognized, it is treated as an incorrect answer, and the normal procedure for incorrect answers applies.